History of ExxonMobil: Socony-Vacuum (1931–1966)

 In 1931, Socony merged with Vacuum Oil Company to form Socony-Vacuum.
 Vacuum Oil had used "Mobiloil" branding for automobile lubricating oil since 1904, and by 1918 it became recognizable enough that the company filed for its registration as a trademark; it was registered in 1920.

+Socony became a shareholder in the Iraq Petroleum Company in the late 1920s and in 1948 acquired a 10% stake in ARAMCO.

 In 1933, Socony-Vacuum and Jersey Standard (which had oil production and refineries in Indonesia) merged their interests in the Far East into a 50–50 joint venture.
 Standard-Vacuum Oil Co., or "Stanvac", operated in 50 countries, including New Zealand, China, and the region of East Africa, before it was dissolved in 1962.
 In 1935, Socony Vacuum Oil opened the huge Mammoth Oil Port on Staten Island which had a capacity of handling 250 million gallons of petroleum products a year and could transship oil from ocean-going tankers and river barges.